corcorana/restingIAF/iaf_manu.md

 To provide a point of contrast against which the performance of the SGF method could be compared, we also applied a simpler peak detection routine to the simulation data.
 This latter approach implemented a straightforward local optimisation routine, which amounted to searching a specified region of the PSD (i.e. the same frequency interval searched by the SGF estimator) for the frequency bin containing $\text{max } f(x)$, the local maximum (LM).
 Further, this local optimum function also evaluated whether the putative peak power estimate was indeed greater than both power estimates in the adjacent frequency bins.
-This feature thus ensured that any suprema at the bounds of the alpha interval were detected, making it functionally equivalent to stipulating that the LM must coincide with the occurrence of a downward going zero crossing in the first derivative to qualify as a legitimate peak.
+This feature thus ensured that any suprema at the bounds of the alpha interval were detected, making it functionally equivalent to stipulating that the LM must coincide with the occurrence of a downward going zero crossing in the first derivative to qualify as a legitimate PAF estimate.

 ### Simulation of heterogeneous alpha-band activity within multi-channel datasets
 To ascertain how the SGF method performs when the target alpha peak is more broadly dispersed, we simulated datasets that were comprised of a randomly selected alpha peak situated at the centre of an approximately Gaussian-distributed set of neighbouring frequency components.
-This configuration was designed to replicate empirical evidence suggesting that alpha peaks are the product of a distributed network of alpha-generators that oscillate at different frequencies to one another [@basar1997; @basar2012; @klimesch1999; @wiener1961].
+This configuration was designed to replicate empirical evidence suggesting that alpha peaks are the product of a distributed network of alpha-generators, each oscillating at different frequencies [@basar1997; @basar2012; @klimesch1999; @wiener1961].
 To achieve this effect, we generated a matrix of alpha-band oscillations from which the alpha signal was drawn.
 A Gaussian window spanning 5 Hz was centred on the target peak frequency, and those frequencies spanned by the window were sampled in proportion to the height of the window function (such that the centre frequency contributed most sample points, followed by the two adjacent frequencies, and so forth).
 The area of the Gaussian window was varied by manipulating its $\alpha$ value (the reciprocal of the standard deviation), where higher $\alpha$ corresponds to a narrower distribution.